In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 NOTE: You are told to have the device beside the instrument that you are playing.

 Now, let me explain the part where Flowkey teaches how to learn a song.
-Basically, in Flowkey, you are advised to click on a given song’s icon to direct to a new page.
+In Flowkey, you are advised to click on a given song’s icon to direct to a new page.

-That new page streams the song first and then shows a visual representation of how it is played on a piano so that you’ll get a better understanding of the playing.
+That new page streams the song first and then shows a visual representation of how it is played on a piano so that you’ll better understand the playing.

 Followed by the playing, a few methods are taught as well.
 It includes: